dacanizares/reactjs-hooks-example/README.md

 This is a project to explore the use of hooks on ReactJS.
 Nothing more, nothing less.

+**Dockerized!** this project has docker images that you can use as an example of how to *Dockerize* you ReactJS app.
+[More info](https://mherman.org/blog/dockerizing-a-react-app/)

 ## More info

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).